-A successful team needs everyone to pull their weight, show kindness, consideration and at times tolerance.
+A successful team needs everyone to pull their weight, show kindness, consideration, and, at times, tolerance.

-We will need you to comply with the leaders advice and rules given on safety, appearance and responsibilities.
+We will need you to comply with the leaders' advice and rules given on safety, appearance and responsibilities.

 Alcohol is permitted in moderation, but we have a zero-tolerance policy on drugs.

 We need you to be honest with us before you travel with any medical issues.
-We've successfully sent people overseas with a variety of conditions having consulted with the doctor to determine whether they will be able to cope overseas.
+We've successfully sent people overseas with a variety of conditions having consulted with a doctor to determine whether they will be able to cope overseas.

 Please note we cannot provide trained therapists once overseas and our programmes are not available to court-assigned individuals.